-1. On December 1, 2023, at 1:00 PM, the Montana Department of Fish, Wildlife and Parks ("FWP") and the Fish and Wildlife Commission ("Commission") will hold a public hearing via the ZOOM meeting platform to consider the proposed amendment and repeal of the above-stated rules.
+1. On December 1, 2023, at 1:00 p.m., the Department of Fish, Wildlife and Parks (FWP) and the Fish and Wildlife Commission (commission) will hold a public hearing via the ZOOM meeting platform to consider the proposed amendment and repeal of the above-stated rules.
 There will be no in-person hearing.
 Interested parties may access the telephonic public hearing in the following way:

-Dial by telephone:
+Dial by telephone: + 1 206 337 9723 Meeting ID: 889 6774 5276 Passcode: 562637

-Meeting ID:

-Passcode:

-- 2. FWP and the Commission will make reasonable accommodations for persons with disabilities who wish to participate in this rulemaking process or need an alternative accessible format of this notice.
+2. FWP and the commission will make reasonable accommodations for persons with disabilities who wish to participate in this rulemaking process or need an alternative accessible format of this notice.
 If you require an accommodation, contact FWP, no later than 5:00 p.m., on November 17, 2023, to advise us of the nature of the accommodation that you need.
-Please contact Christina Bell, Montana Fish, Wildlife and Parks, P.O.
-Box 200701, Helena, Montana, 59620-0701; telephone (406) 444-4594; or e-mail cbell@mt.gov. - 3.
-General Statement of Reasonable Necessity.
-FWP and the Commission are proposing to initiate a comprehensive update to the block management program's administrative rules.
-Particularly, FWP and the Commission intend on removing outdated and repetitive language, further clarifying outstanding language, and assuring compliance with statutory requirements.
-The purpose of the proposed block management rules is to update them for the first time in more than twenty-five years. - 4.
-The rules as proposed to be amended provide as follows, new matter underlined, deleted matter interlined:
+Please contact Christina Bell, Department of Fish, Wildlife and Parks, P.O.
+Box 200701, Helena, Montana, 59620-0701; telephone (406) 444-4594; or e-mail cbell@mt.gov.

+3. General Statement of Reasonable Necessity.
+FWP and the commission are proposing to initiate a comprehensive update to the block management program's administrative rules.
+Particularly, FWP and the commission intend on removing outdated and repetitive language, further clarifying outstanding language, and ensuring compliance with statutory requirements.
+The purpose of the proposed block management rules is to update them for the first time in more than 25 years.

-12.4.203 DEFINITIONS
+4. The rules as proposed to be amended provide as follows, new matter underlined, deleted matter interlined:

-Wherever used in ARM 12.4.201 through 12.4.210, unless a different meaning clearly appears from the contextThe following definitions apply to this subchapter:
+12.4.203 DEFINITIONS Wherever used in ARM 12.4.201 through 12.4.210, unless a different meaning clearly appears from the context The following definitions apply to this subchapter: